Frequently Asked Questions

 Q: Where Are The Gigs?

 All the gigs that are booked or which I expect to book are listed on a large online spreadsheet (It’s a Google Sheet) I call the Gig Sheet, and each singer has a row on which they can indicate their availability and interest for that gig.
 The Gig Sheet is usually available for singers to start indicating the gigs they want starting around September 1st each year.
-Here is what last year’s Gig Sheet looked like; singer names are redacted for privacy.
+Here is what the 2024 Gig Sheet looked like; singer names are redacted for privacy.

 Q: What Music Will I Be Singing?